SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Experiments

-Benefiting from the Sew loss reducing the cross-modal gap, the learned representation distributions are closer than basic loss.
-To demonstrate this, we illustrate a comparison of singular value decomposition on cross-modal features inspired by \cite{understanding}.
-Fig.~\ref{fig:fig3} shows singular value decomposition on the global cross-modal features covariance matrices.
-The curves show that the image-text singular value features obtained from Sew loss (between red lines) are indeed closer in distribution than the basic loss (between blue lines) on the test dataset of two benchmarks.
-We find Sew loss performs better representation distributions in the common embedding space, which ensure closer cross-modal representation distributions and smaller inter-modal gap than basic loss.
+Benefiting from the sew calibration loss, which reduces the cross-modal gap, the learned representation distributions are closer than with the basic loss.
+To demonstrate this, we illustrate a comparison of singular value decomposition on cross-modal representations \cite{xie2025multiscale}.
+Specifically, Fig.~\ref{fig:fig3}(a) and (c) present the baseline and SCMM's singular value decomposition for the text and image modalities.
+We computed the distance between these two modalities at specific singular values and reflected them in Fig.~\ref{fig:fig3}(b) and (d).
+Intuitively, the smaller the distance between different modality features, the closer the distribution learned by the model.
+We find that the sew calibration loss performs better representation distributions in the common embedding space.
+It ensures closer cross-modal representation distributions and a smaller inter-modal gap than the baseline.